Sequence space representations for translation-modulation invariant function and distribution spaces: Translation-modulation invariant Banach spaces of distributions and their duals

 We start with the following basic definition from \cite{D-P-P-V-TMIBUltraDist}. \begin{definition} A Banach space $E$ is called a \emph{translation-modulation invariant Banach space of distributions} (TMIB) on $\R^n$ if the following three conditions hold: \begin{itemize} \item[$(i)$] $E$ satisfies the dense continuous inclusions $\mathcal{S}(\R^n) \hookrightarrow E \hookrightarrow \mathcal{S}'(\R^n)$. \item[$(ii)$] $T_x(E) \subseteq E$ and $M_\xi(E) \subseteq E$ for all $x, \xi \in \R^n$. \end{itemize} \begin{itemize} \item[$(iii)$] There exist $\tau_j, C_j > 0$, $j=0,1$, such that

-for $x, \xi \in \R^n$ fixed; the mappings $T_x: E \rightarrow E$ and $M_\xi: E \rightarrow E$ are continuous by the closed graph theorem. \end{itemize} A Banach space $E$ is called a \emph{dual translation-modulation invariant Banach space of distributions} (DTMIB) on $\R^n$ if it is the strong dual of a TMIB on $\R^n$. \end{definition}
+for $x, \xi \in \R^n$ fixed; here we used the fact that the mappings $T_x: E \rightarrow E$ and $M_\xi: E \rightarrow E$ are continuous, as follows from the closed graph theorem. \end{itemize} A Banach space $E$ is called a \emph{dual translation-modulation invariant Banach space of distributions} (DTMIB) on $\R^n$ if it is the strong dual of a TMIB on $\R^n$. \end{definition}

 \begin{remark} Let $E$ be a DTMIB.
 Then, $E$ satisfies the continuous inclusions $\mathcal{S}(\R^n) \rightarrow E \rightarrow \mathcal{S}'(\R^n)$ and the conditions $(ii)$ and $(iii)$ from Definition \ref{Def-1}.
 However, in general, $E$ is not a TMIB as the inclusion $\mathcal{S}(\R^n) \rightarrow E$ need not be dense; consider, e.g., $E = L^\infty$.
 If $E$ is reflexive, then $E$ is in fact a TMIB \cite[p.\ 827]{D-P-P-V-TMIBUltraDist}. \end{remark}